 CLOSER, the home of longitudinal research, brings together world-leading longitudinal studies with participants born throughout the 20th and 21st centuries.
-We also work closely with other key partners, the British Library and UK Data Service.
+We also work closely with other key partners: the British Library and the UK Data Service.
 The UCL Social Research Institute is the lead research institute.

 For more information on the studies involved explore the studies

 - 1946 MRC National Survey of Health and Development